-The German pinscher was originally developed as a utilitarian farm dog.
-Its official history begins in the late 1800s and it is believed to have been the result of breeding between European farm dogs used for guarding and herding.
-The Rat pinscher is sometimes cited as an early forerunner of the breed, but these dogs became extinct in the 1800s.
+The German pinscher was developed in the 1800s as a utilitarian farm dog.
+It is believed to have been the result of breeding between European farm dogs used for guarding and herding.

-Interestingly, the word ‘pinscher’ is a German word which describes the dogs’ original function—to seize or nip.
-The German Pinscher was often tasked with ridding farms of small rodents, most notably rats.
-Quick, agile movements, a keen prey drive, and nearly endless energy made this dog breed a valuable asset on many German homesteads.
+Interestingly, "pinscher" is a German word meaning "to nip or seize," which describes one of the breed's original functions.
+The German pinscher was often tasked with ridding farms of small rodents, most notably rats.
+Agile movements, a keen prey drive, and nearly endless energy made this dog breed a valuable asset on many German homesteads.

 German Pinscher Care

-When a GP is subjected to a sedentary life or doesn’t receive enough mental engagement, these dogs have been to pace, whine, or even resort to destructive behaviors.
-If you don’t have the time, patience, or endurance to keep pace (physically and mentally with a GP), this may not be the breed for you.
+When German pinschers are subjected to a sedentary lifestyle or don’t receive enough mental stimulation, they have a tendency to pace, whine, or even resort to destructive behaviors, such as chewing.
+If you don’t have enough time or energy to keep up with this dog’s needs, it might not be the breed for you.

-Don’t mistake being an assertive leader with using fear and intimidation to train your German pinscher.
-This is an intuitive breed that ‘reads’ emotion from its owner; harsh training tactics can cause a rift between dog and owner.
+Start training as young as possible to instill good habits and assert yourself as the leader.
+But don’t mistake being a leader with using fear and intimidation to train your German pinscher.
+This is an intuitive breed that reads emotions from its owner; harsh training tactics can cause a rift between dog and owner.

 Common Health Problems